compomics/CompPyTools/README.md

 Small Python scripts developed in the CompOmics group.

 ## MSF and MGF to MS2PIP SpecLib
 Reads an MSF file (SQLite DB), combines it with the matched (multiple) MGF files and writes a spectral library as 1 MS2PIP PEPREC and MGF file.
 Filters by a given FDR threshold, using q-values calculated from decoy hits or from Percolator.

+*MSF_to_MS2PIP_SpecLib.py*
+**Input:** MSF and MGF files
+**Output:** Matched PEPREC and MGF file

 ```
 usage: MSF_to_MS2PIP_SpecLib.py [-h] [-s MSF_FOLDER] [-g MGF_FOLDER]